Ready to take the job market by storm?

-Your resume needs to catch attention FASTER than ever before.
+Your resume needs to capture attention FASTER than ever before.

 Your qualifications need more than a passing glance!